AVR-TEC/COSMOS-Modeling/LIDAR/RPLIDAR Data Gathering (ROS Packages).md

 ```

-Terminal 4 - To save a geotiff file at any time during the mapping process
+Terminal 4
 ---------------------------------------------------------------------------------
+To save a geotiff file with the mapping information at any time during the process
 ```
 source ~/catkin_ws/devel/setup.bash